microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/beta/docs/New-MgBetaDevice.md

 Type of trust for the joined device.
 Read-only.
 Possible values: Workplace (indicates bring your own personal devices), AzureAd (Cloud only joined devices), ServerAd (on-premises domain joined devices joined to Azure AD).
-For more details, see Introduction to device management in Azure Active Directory.
+For more details, see Introduction to device management in Azure Active Directory

 ```yaml
 Type: System.String